-- 11. The second follow-up Report (Suriname 2nd Follow-up Report) noted that the gap discerned for Recommendation 3, was closed. - 12.
-All the issues raised in the third follow-up report (Suriname 3rd Follow-up Report) for Recommendation 4, are still relevant for this Report.
-On July 28th 2014 the draft amendment of the Mot Act pertaining the sharing of information was sent by the President of the Republic of Suriname to Parliament for deliberation.
-This Recommendation continues to remain outstanding. - 13.
-As reported in the fifth follow-up report Recommendation 23, was closed. - 14.
-For Recommendation 26, Suriname has implemented the large majority of the Examiners recommendations.
-The fifth follow-up report had noted that "the only very minor shortcoming being that the FIU's annual report is not publicly released".
-Suriname has now reported that the FIUs website was launched on June 27, 2014 and the annual reports up to 2012 are currently available online via that website.
-Now that the FIU's annual report is available online the public now has access to the information in the reports which included statistics on unusual transactions, with breakdowns on the value of such transactions particularized by categories of reporting institutions, typologies showing the methods and techniques used for ML/TF and also related trends.
-The action now has the effect of fully closing all the gaps noted by the Examiners.
-This Recommendation is closed. - 15.
+- 8. All the issues raised in the third follow-up report (Suriname 3rd Follow-up Report) for Recommendation 4, are still relevant for this Report.
+This Recommendation continues to remain outstanding. - 9.
 The Assessors recommendations aimed at filling the gaps for Recommendation 35 and Special Recommendation I are identical.
 There were three (3) recommendations made as follows: - i.
 Suriname should take the necessary steps to fully and effectively implement the Vienna and Palermo Conventions -The Genesis of the assessors' comments can be found at paragraphs 620, 621 and 622 of the MER.
 There are four (4) issues outstanding here, two (2) of which are related to the Vienna Convention and the other two (2) are related to the Palermo Convention.
 Issue#1 For Art 5 of the Vienna Convention and specifically related to R38.2 (the enforcement of foreign confiscation orders), the Assessors had recommended that "Legal certainty on the capability to execute foreign confiscation orders should be ensured, if necessary through specific legislation" The draft legislation covering the enforcement of foreign final court sentences including confiscation orders (WOTS Act) was submitted to Parliament on June, 13th 2013 for deliberation. - ii.
 Issue#2 For Arts 15, 17 and 19 of the Vienna Convention is in relation to cross-border cash transportation which Suriname has not as yet conclusively reported on.
-The draft legislation covering the enforcement of foreign final court sentences including confiscation orders (WOTS Act) was submitted to Parliament on June, 13th 2013 for deliberation.
+The draft legislation covering the enforcement of foreign final court sentences including confiscation orders (WOTS Act) was submitted to Parliament on June, 13th 2013 for deliberation. - iii.
+Issue#3 and #4 which are in relation to Art 7 and 20 of the Palermo Convention and are concerned with R.29, SR.IX and R.27.3.R.29 were finalized in the 6th follow-up

-- iii.
-Issue#3 and #4 which are in relation to Art 7 and 20 of the Palermo Convention and are concerned with R.29, SR.IX and R.27.3.R.29 were finalized in this report whilst 27.3 is an additional element.
+- report whilst 27.3 is an additional element.
 Consequently, issues #3 and #4 have been fully resolved. - iv.
 Suriname should forthwith initiate the accession procedure to the CFT Convention and take the necessary implementation steps- According to documents provided by Suriname, on July 18, 2013, the Jurisdiction acceded to the United Nations International Convention for the Suppression of the Financing of Terrorism.
 This gap is closed. - v.
 UN Res.
 1267 and 1373 should be implemented fully and without delay The International Sanctions Act came into force on May 21 2014 (O.G.2014 no.54) addressing the aspects of freezing of funds related to UN resolution 1267 and 1373.
-Suriname has advised the Secretariat that either a State Decree or a Ministerial Implementation order to give effect to art.2 of this law is being drafted and will be forwarded to the Council of ministers for approval.
-This gap is open. - 16.
+Suriname has advised the Secretariat that either a State Decree to give effect to art.2 of this law was drafted and is the subject of approval by the Council of ministers.
+This gap is open. - 10.
 As noted at paragraph 16 (i) above, two (2) of the three (3) Assessors recommendations are still in the process of being addressed by Suriname.
-Recommendation 35 and Special Recommendation I continue to remain outstanding. - 17.
-For Recommendation 40, Suriname has reported having entered into an information exchange, co-operation and consultation agreement (MMOU) with the Caribbean Group of Banking Supervisors in July 2012.
-Notwithstanding, the gap relative to the third assessor recommendation that "The Law should expressly allow MOT to collect information outside its register at the request of a counterpart FIU.
-One simple and adequate way to realize this is to put such foreign request legally at par with a disclosure, which would automatically bring them under the regime of art.
-5 and 7 of the MOT Act" is still outstanding.
-Consequently, this Recommendation remains outstanding. - 18.
+Recommendation 35 and Special Recommendation I continue to remain outstanding. - 11.
 With regard to Special Recommendations III, the Assessors had applied a NC rating and made one recommendation as follows: - i.
 The Suriname authorities should endeavour to introduce the appropriate legislative measures effectively implementing the relevant UN Resolutions and establishing an adequate freezing regime in respect of assets suspected to be terrorism related Suriname has reported that freezing of assets as mentioned by the UN Security Council in relation to UN resolutions 1267 and 1373, is possible according to Art.
 2 of the International Sanction Act (O.G.
 2014 no 54).
-A State Decree or a Ministerial Implementation order to give effect to art.2 of this law is being drafted and will be forwarded to the Council of ministers for approval.
+A State Decree to give effect to art.2 of this law was drafted and is the subject of approval by the Council of ministers.
 This gap is open.